peter88213/yw2mso/src/pywriter/README.md

+# This directory contains a subset of the PyWriter library

+Version v5.22.0

 This is a subset of the [PyWriter](https://github.com/peter88213/PyWriter) library.
-It contains all modules needed for the *yw2oxml* converter.
+It contains all modules needed for this application.

-It is advised not to modify modules from this section, but to create modified subclasses if needed and place them in the yw2oxmllib section.
+It is advised not to modify modules from this section, but to create modified subclasses if needed and place them in the yw2oxmllib package.